 Transportation –

-Transportation refers to the product that has not yet been received from wholesalers to retailers.
-It is also called transit inventory.
+Transportation refers to the products that are not yet received from wholesalers to retailers.
+It is also called as Transit Inventory.

 Seasonal –

-Seasonal inventory refers to the product in high demand at a particular time, season, or any occasion.
-For example, during the rainy season, we need an umbrella and a raincoat.
+Seasonal inventory refers to the products that are in high demand at a particular time, season, or any occasion.
+For example, umbrella and raincoats are in high demand during the rainy season and sweaters and jackets are more demanded in winter season.

 Cycle inventory –